 Here is a quick reminder!

-- Don’t fall for lucrative fee structure on paper.
+- Don’t fall for a lucrative fee structure on paper.

 - Make sure there are no hidden fees and the pricing policy is transparent.